MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 ms.service: terminal
 ---

-# Create command line arguments for Windows Terminal
+# Using command line arguments for Windows Terminal

 You can use `wt.exe` to open a new instance of Windows Terminal from the command line.
 You can also use the execution alias `wt` instead.